 How to connect to the cloud

 It really couldn’t be easier.
-Just choose one of the many cloud services that are out there (we’ve included some of our faves below if you don’t know which one to pick).
-Once you’ve logged in and chosen what you’d like to save (bigger files like photos, videos and music will help free up space), your device will then start syncing straight away.
+Just choose one of the many cloud services that are out there (we’ve included some of our faves below if you don’t know which one to pick, so you’re not left asking ‘but what is the cloud?’!).
+Once you’ve logged in and chosen what you’d like to save (bigger files like photos, videos and music will help free up space), your device will start syncing straight away.

 You’ll then be able to access all your files using the cloud from any device.
 All you need to do is connect to the internet and log in.
 It’s that simple!